rubsxyz/ATEC-Calendar-Discord-Bot/README.md

     Replace `your_username`, `your_password`, `your_discord_token`, and `your_discord_channel_id` with your actual ATEC login credentials and Discord bot token and channel ID.

+    To create a Discord bot and get the token, follow [this guide](https://discordpy.readthedocs.io/en/stable/discord.html).

 5. **Ensure ChromeDriver is in Your PATH:**

     Make sure that ChromeDriver is installed and added to your system PATH.
 You can download ChromeDriver from [here](https://developer.chrome.com/docs/chromedriver/downloads).